 Pointe Aux Cannoniers

-Move on to the North of Mauritius, precisely at Pointe aux Cannoniers, where a French Fort built in the 18th century to protect the region against invaders.
-Cannons were placed on the coasts for safety and defensive reasons.
-These cannons can still be seen today.
-Among the buildings, there was a Martello tower, and a lighthouse was added to it in 1855.
-The lighthouse is classified as National Heritage and it is presently in the Le Cannonier Beachcomber hotel property.
+Move on to the North of Mauritius, precisely at Pointe aux Cannoniers, where a French Fort was built in the 18th century to protect the region against invaders.
+Cannons were on the coasts for safety and defensive reasons.
+These cannons still exist today.
+Among the buildings, there was a Martello tower, and a lighthouse was built in 1855.
+The lighthouse is a National Heritage, and it is presently in the Le Cannonier Beachcomber hotel property.

 Ile Aux Fouquets